butaixianran/DazToBlender/README.md

 * Install this zip file as a blender addon.

 ### Daz Script
+You can use Daz's official DTB 2022 at Daz side, with this blender addon at Blender side.
+So no need to install this daz script into Daz.

+But, if you still want to use this at Daz side.
+Do following steps:
 * Download this whole project as zip, the unzip it.
 * Go to Daz subfolder, copy these daz script files into script folder of your Daz's content library.
 You better create a folder for them.
 For example, "DFB".
 * In Daz, select your model then run "Daz to Blender.dsa" script.